Coloman (bishop of Győr): Bishop of Győr

 The long-time reigning bishop Nicholas Kőszegi, who had become embroiled in conflict with Charles I several times, died in the late spring-early summer of 1336.
 At the king's instigation—and despite his young age and a substantial clerical opposition at Győr—Pope Benedict XII installed Coloman to the bishopric of Győr by a bull of 6 May 1337, dispensing him from his impediments (illegitimate origin and young age), after Coloman was "elected by compromise" by the local chapter.
 This appointment was part of a broader policy on Charles's part to replace Hungarian bishops who had disagreed with his ecclesiastical policies with more reliable men.
 On 12 June 1337, the pope authorized any Hungarian prelates to ordain Coloman a priest then consecrate him a bishop.
 Coloman's consecration, however, did not take place until late 1338; the Anjou Legendarium may have been prepared as a gift for him on that occasion.

-Charles I died in 1342, and a different political situation prevailed at the court of the new king, Louis I. Coloman may have faced the opposition of the queen mother in particular, Charles's widow Elizabeth of Poland, on account of his illegitimate birth.
+Charles I died in 1342, and a different political situation prevailed at the court of the new king, Louis I. Coloman may have faced the opposition of the queen's mother in particular, Charles's widow Elizabeth of Poland, on account of his illegitimate birth.
 At any rate, he served at Louis's side in the Neapolitan campaign of 1350, but he was imprisoned soon afterwards in early 1353, accused of a treasonous conspiracy against the king.
 Coloman was held under the custody of Archbishop Nicholas Vásári in Esztergom.
 The details of the alleged conspiracy, including its factuality, are unclear: historians have debated whether Coloman harboured ambitions against his half-brother the king, or was merely the victim of political persecution.
 This event provoked the reigning pope, Innocent VI, to launch an investigation of his case, entrusting Vásári and Arnošt of Pardubice, Archbishop of Prague.
 Legal proceedings continued until at least 1358, and a papal bull of 26 March that year was highly critical of Coloman.
 Nevertheless, he was set free by the king by 1359.
 A missive from Pope Urban V on 3 September 1364, requesting him to take part in brokering a peace between Ordulf, the archbishop of Salzburg, and Duke Louis VI of Bavaria, indicates that Coloman had subsequently been restored to the good graces of the papacy.